-Lawyer George A. Hacker has headed the temperance-oriented Alcohol Policies Project of the Center for CSPI for three decades.
+Lawyer George A. Hacker has headed the temperance Alcohol Policies Project of the Center for CSPI for three decades.
 He is Co-Chair of the Coalition for the Prevention of Alcohol Problems.
 Its members include the American Council on Alcohol Problems (the current name of the Anti-Saloon League).
 They also include many other prohibition and temperance groups.

 George Hacker has been a leading anti-alcohol activist.
 He has authored and coauthored many publications to promote neo-prohibitionism.
 And many people have noted his efforts.
 For example, journalist James Thalman described him Utah’s Deseret News as “an outspoken anti-alcohol activist.”
 Similarly, Michael Massing describes him in the New York Times as “the undisputed general” of the forces attacking alcohol.

 Joseph Califano says he felt that he was on a genuine religious mission by creating CASA.
 He said “establishing and building CASA and committing myself to this battle against substance abuse was doing the Lord’s work.”
-For Joe Califano, virtually any alcohol consumption is alcohol abuse.
+For Joe Califano, virtually any drinking is alcohol abuse.
 One observer reports that ” Califano is essentially a reincarnation of the old temperance warriors.”
 He’s been a major part of the anti-alcohol industry.